micttest/heworldlo/CONTRIBUTING.md

 You can provide a patch in one of the following ways (in order of preference):

-* Patch attachment to the Bugzilla issue
-* Github Pull Request
-> **Note:** Github is a mirror of the SVN repository that Tomcat is stored in and therefore it can't be merged outright.
-Your contribution will be converted into an SVN patch and committed with a mention of your name for credit.
-* Email the patch to the developer list.
-This is not preferred, but if no bug is associated with the patch, or you would like a developer review, an email may be appropriate.

-##### Get the Sources

-Now that you've chosen how you want to submit a patch, you need to get the source code.
+you want to submit a patch, you need to get the source code.

 ###### Download The Source Distribution